-There is no hierarchy implied by the A-E order of this listing; however, candidates are expected to seek external funding.
-Furthermore, faculty are not expected to necessarily make contributions in all areas.
+There is no hierarchy implied by the A-E order of this listing.
+Nor are faculty expected to make contributions in all areas.
 For instance, a candidate hired in Writing Studies would be expected to make contributions primarily, though not necessarily exclusively, in research areas involving scholarly endeavors; a candidate hired in Creative Writing would be expected to make contributions primarily, though not necessarily exclusively, within the world of creative writing.